raimohanska/harmaja/README.md

 When Harmaja replaces any DOM node, it recursively seeks all attached *unsubs* in the node and its children and calls them to free resources related to the removed nodes.

-In addition, all observables passed as props to Harmaja components are automatically scoped to component lifecycle.
-Practically
-Harmaja checks for props that are EventStreams or Properties (but not Buses or Atoms) and instead of passing the `observable` as-is, it passes [`observable.takeUntil(unmountEvent())`](https://baconjs.github.io/api3/classes/property.html#takeuntil) to the component constructor.

 The only case where you need to be more careful is when your subscribing from a component directly to an external/global source, as this is not something that Harmaja can magically manage.
-When doing this you can use either the `unmountEvent()` eventstream or the `onUnmount` callback to make sure your subscriptions don't exceed component lifetime.
+TODO: Using scope

 ## Promises and async requests